 But if you want an all-purpose collaboration app that can be used by your team outside of the context of a project, I think Miro is the better option.

-4. Zoom: Best for Remote Zoom Calls
+3. Zoom: Best for Remote Zoom Calls

 In the new age of remote work, millions of workers across the globe rely on Zoom for video meetings.
 So, it’s only natural that the provider has an online whiteboard integrated into its video conferencing technology that you can use to keep a remote team engaged.
 For this job, it’s a lot better than Google Jamboard, FigJam, and ClickUp.

 In fact, there’s no better option if you’re already a Zoom user.
-Instead of having to switch to another app, all you have to do while on call is open the Zoom whiteboard if you want to start writing down ideas or collating feedback.
+Instead of having to switch to another app, all you have to do while on a call is open the Zoom whiteboard if you want to start writing down ideas or collating feedback.
 This makes it perfect for turning your board into a presentation straight away, too.

 While Zoom’s whiteboard is a little bit basic compared to the likes of Miro, it’s still got hundreds of board templates on offer and everything you need to run a session, from icebreakers to mapping and diagramming.
-Plus, I quite liked the fact it felt simpler and familiar.
+Plus, I quite liked the fact that it felt simpler and familiar.

-I found Zoom easier to use than Miro and the actual editing/drawing mechanism is a lot smoother than Explain Everything and FigJam.
+I found Zoom easier to use than Miro, and the actual editing/drawing mechanism is a lot smoother than Explain Everything and FigJam.
 Editing feels really smooth and I think it could be easily mastered by an online whiteboard newbie.
 Uploading images and resizing them was much easier than it was in ClickUp.

-I also like the way that extensive instructions are provided alongside each template showing you precisely how to run the sessions.
+I also like the way that extensive instructions are provided alongside each template, showing you precisely how to run the sessions.
 This makes the templates useful and means you don’t have to spend time trying to figure out how to use them.

-5. Explain Everything: Best for Teaching
+4. Explain Everything: Best for Teaching

 Explain Everything is the must-have Jamboard app for teachers, with loads of options for different classroom activities and sessions.